LeonSong1995/MeDuSA/docs/documentation/04_CARD_Example.md

 ```

 ### 2. How to select marker genes
-MeDuSA allows users to input their own cultivated marker genes.
-Additionally, MeDuSA provides two methods for selecting marker genes that are representative of the cell-state trajectory.
+MeDuSA offers users the flexibility to input their own cultivated marker genes.
+In addition, MeDuSA provides two methods for selecting marker genes that are representative of the cell-state trajectory.

-- wilcox test: MeduSA first divides the cells in the trajectory into a specified number of bins.
-For each bin, MeduSA applies the wilcox test implemented in the `Seurat::FindMarkers` function.
-The wilcox test is used to compare gene expression levels between two groups of cells and determine whether the difference in expression is statistically significant.
-In this case, the two groups of cells are the cells in the current bin being tested and all the other cells in the trajectory.
-The wilcox test is performed for each gene, and genes with significant differential expression are identified as marker genes for that particular bin.
-By applying the wilcox test to each bin along the cell-state trajectory, MeduSA can identify marker genes that are specific to each stage of the trajectory.
+- wilcox test: MeDuSA divides the cells in the trajectory into a specified number of bins and applies the wilcox test, which is implemented in the `Seurat::FindMarkers` function, to each bin.
+The wilcox test is used to compare gene expression levels between the cells in the current bin and all other cells in the trajectory.
+Genes with significant differential expression are identified as marker genes for that particular bin.
+By performing the wilcox test for each gene at every bin along the cell-state trajectory, MeduSA can identify marker genes that are specific to each stage of the trajectory.

-- gam-wald test: MeduSA associates genes along the cell-state trajectory using the generalized additive model (gam).
-Only genes with a false discovery rate (FDR) adjusted p-value less than 0.01 are considered.
-These significant genes are then ranked based on their association strength, which allows for the identification of the most relevant genes that are associated with the cell-state trajectory.
-To prevent certain cell-states from being overrepresented, MeduSA divides the cell-state trajectory into a specified number of intervals.
-Each gene is then assigned to the interval in which it has the highest mean expression.
+- gam-wald test: MeduSA uses the generalized additive model (gam) to associate genes along the cell-state trajectory, and considers only genes with an FDR-adjusted p-value less than 0.01.
+These significant genes are ranked based on their association strength, allowing for the identification of the most relevant genes that are associated with the cell-state trajectory.
+To prevent certain cell-states from being overrepresented, MeduSA divides the cell-state trajectory into a specified number of intervals and assigns each gene to the interval in which it has the highest mean expression.
 For each interval, a set of top informative genes is selected as signature genes.

-To use these two methods, users can specificy the `method` in the `MeDuSA` function as `wilcox` or `gam`.
-Alternatively, users can use the function of `MeDuSA_marker` to select the marker genes before running deconvolution analysis.
+Users can specify the `method` in the `MeDuSA` function as either `wilcox` or `gam` to utilize these two methods.
+Alternatively, users can select the marker genes using the `MeDuSA_marker` function before running the deconvolution analysis.

 ```r
 ##Set the gene selection method in MeDuSA function